Tammilore/Tammilore/README.md

 - 📝 I regularly write articles on [https://tamilore.co/blog](https://tamilore.co/blog)

-- 💬 Ask me about **no/low-code development integrations and automations**
+- 💬 Ask me about **no/low-code development, integrations and automations**

 - 📫 How to reach me **tammilore@gmail.com**